t3dium/maglit-cli/README.md

 - [x] Custom shortened link
 - [x] Randomly generating shortened links
 - [ ] Optionally saving password to re-use it for other links automatically
+- [ ] Generating a QR code for the shortened link

 ## Todo